VeerOneGPT/galileo-glass-ui/README.md

 # Only if using chart components (GlassDataChart, etc.)
 npm install chart.js react-chartjs-2

-# Only if using virtualized lists
+# Only if using virtualized listsåååå
 npm install react-window

 # Only if using DatePicker / DateRangePicker components